signetica/MoonPhase/README.md

 MoonPhase mp(time_t time);

 ### Arguments
-* time:
-The time of the desired the moon phase and position, in GMT seconds from the Unix epoch (January 1, 1970).
+* time:The time of the desired the moon phase and position, in GMT seconds from the Unix epoch (January 1, 1970).
 As the moon phase changes slowly and precision within a few hours is not likely necessary for most applications,